 He has over twelve years of teaching experience at the college level in foundations (2-D design, 3-D design, and color theory), art history, painting, drawing, ceramics, sculpture, and digital drawing & painting.
 He was selected and awarded as a 40 Under 40 Honoree by the Young Professionals Initiative in 2015.
 He was also awarded the “Excellence Award in Teaching” from the National Institute of Staff and Organizational Development (NISOD) in 2014.
 Before teaching, Wagoner was a professional mount maker at Sanders Museum Services for four years.
 He has installed various artifacts and artworks in museums nationwide.

 Wagoner creates three-dimensional paintings or sometimes referred to as “paint sculptures.”
 He provides a commentary on the idea of painting not yet being dead and that this medium still has some tricks up its sleeve.
 Overall, when asked about his artwork and what it means, he asks, “What defines a painting?”
 Take a closer look and you’ll see that the object is entirely made out of acrylic paint.

 The art theory and philosophical writings of Aristotle, Plato, Jacques Derrida, Jean Baudrillard, and specifically, Leonardo da Vinci’s ‘Treatise on Painting’ have been major influences in his work.
 The works of Marcel Duchamp, Joseph Kosuth, César Baldaccini, Jasper Johns, Jeff Koons, and Claes Oldenberg have also been instrumental in the development of his style.
-He has exhibited his works online and nationwide in New York, North Carolina, Michigan, Iowa, Louisiana and overseas in Florence, Italy.
+He has exhibited his works online and nationwide in New York, North Carolina, Michigan, Iowa, Texas, Louisiana and overseas in Florence, Italy.